beubi/beubi.rules/README.md

 * run ```php couscous.phar deploy```

-* merge the "gh-pages" to "master"
+* merge the "gh-pages" into "master"